Dementia Vs Alzheimer’s: How to Spot the Difference

 Many people are confused about dementia versus Alzheimer’s.
 While people often use the terms interchangeably, they aren’t the same.

 Dementia is a general term that describes symptoms that affect memory, communication skills and the ability to self-care.
-Alzheimer’s is a specific type of dementia.
-While Alzheimer’s causes dementia symptoms, it is possible to spot the difference between the two.
+Alzheimer’s disease is a specific type of dementia.
+While Alzheimer’s disease causes dementia symptoms, it is possible to spot the difference between the two.

 What is Dementia?